Using the Practice Safely and Effectively During the Coronavirus (COVID-19) Pandemic

 I have received a text or a letter from the NHS stating that I am in a vulnerable group.
 What do I do next?

-- You have been identified as a person who must (even more than the general public) adhere strictly to the guidance to shield yourself from other people for at least the next 12 weeks.
+- You have been identified as a person who must (even more than the general public) adhere strictly to the guidance to shield yourself from other people until June 30th at the earliest.
+We are expecting more guidance at that point.

 - Further advice on this is at; https://www.gov.uk/government/publications/guidance-on-shielding-and-protecting-extremely-vulnerable-persons-from-covid-19/guidance-on-shielding-and-protecting-extremely-vulnerable-persons-from-covid-19